 - Whisk the egg whites separately in another bowl using either an electric hand whisk or stand mixer.
 Stir into the semolina mixture until well combined.

-- Pour into the mould over the caramel and bake for 25-30 minutes, covered with aluminium.
-Leave to cool on the counter then upturn the mould on to a serving plate.
+- Pour into the mould over the caramel and bake for 25-30 minutes, covered with foil.
+Leave to cool on the counter then upturn the mould on to a serving plate and refrigerate until ready to serve.

 Mariana R